Run Your Bartending Like A Business.

 You know the hustle.

 You show up, you work hard, and your skill is solid.
-But the business side?
-That’s where it falls apart.
-Without structure, every gig feels like a scramble.

-Charging what feels safe instead of what your work is actually worth.
+You charge what feels safe instead of what your work is actually worth.

 You’re Not Behind.
 You Were Never Given the Framework.

-Most bartenders are trained to serve drinks—not run a business.
+Most bartenders are trained to serve drinks — not run a business.

 It’s not personal failure.